 So at this point, if you are looking for a Putter Artist who genuinely cares to bring your wildest creations to life, with a no-nonsense roll factor, you won’t need to look much further.
 Rohrs to his customers;

 What we pride ourselves the most on is the Made in USA tout, alongside the handcrafted aspects.
-Sure those other guys sell premium putters for a lower price point than ours, but they’re mass producing and engraving those putters in China.
+Sure those other guys sell premium putters for a lower price point than ours.
+But, they’re mass producing and engraving those putters in China.
 Each and every letter and number on our putters are hand stamped.
 Our putters are hand finished and hand painted.
-There’s a labor of love that goes into each putter and that handcrafted aspect appeals to both casual and serious golfers alike.
+There’s a labor of love that goes into each putter.
+The handcrafted aspect appeals to both casual and serious golfers alike.
 We are proud to be made in the USA, sourcing our materials all the way from the head cover to the grip in the United States.

-Strokes Gained will continue to bring new head designs, finishes, and products to market in the later part of 2016.
-They are currently taking custom orders for their take on the classic tour blade, which looks to be a great addition to the lineup.
+Strokes Gained will continue to bring new head designs, finishes, and products to market in the latter part of 2016.
+They are currently taking custom orders on the classic tour blade.
+Which looks to be a great addition to the lineup.
 Strokes Gained also offers many great accessories to its customers at an incredible price point.

-After some conversation with Rohrs on their apparel offerings, it’s clear he wants to provide great looking gear at an affordable price.
-The studio features plenty of items to choose from.
-Shirts, Hats, Tumblers are all present in the facility.
+After talking with Rohrs, it’s clear he wants to provide great looking gear at an affordable price.
+The studio features plenty of products.
+Shirts, hats, tumblers are all present in the facility.
 He’s proud to have golfers and sports fans alike represent his brand, and share his passion.
 This mindset pretty much carries throughout the entire experience in dealing with SG.